 You should not cut your grass during a heatwave because it stresses it even more.
 Grass can only tolerate a heatwave if it’s in a healthy state.
 Weeds enjoy hot weather and will thrive, so continue to hand-pull weeds during the heatwave, but take extra precautions.

-So remember what length to cut your grass in the summer and follow our summer lawn care tips to avoid problems that could harm your lawn and landscape this summer.
+So remember what length to cut your grass in the summer and follow my summer lawn care tips to avoid problems that could harm your lawn and landscape this summer.